TI-Toolkit/tokens-wiki/tokens/1-Var Stats.md

 # `1-Var Stats `

 ## Description
-Performs one-variable analysis on the data in Xlistname with frequency freqlist.
+Performs one-variable analysis on the data in `Xlistname` with frequency `freqlist`.

 <b>Availability</b>: Token available everywhere.